dotnet/csharpstandard/standard/variables.md

 Reads and writes of the following data types shall be atomic: `bool`, `char`, `byte`, `sbyte`, `short`, `ushort`, `uint`, `int`, `float`, and reference types.
 In addition, reads and writes of enum types with an underlying type in the previous list shall also be atomic.
 Reads and writes of other types, including `long`, `ulong`, `double`, and `decimal`, as well as user-defined types, need not be atomic.
 Aside from the library functions designed for that purpose, there is no guarantee of atomic read-modify-write, such as in the case of increment or decrement.

-## §ref-span-safety Reference variables and returns
+## 9.7 Reference variables and returns

-### §ref-span-safety-general General
+### 9.7.1 General

-A ***reference variable*** is a variable that refers to another variable, called the referent (§9.2.6).
+A ***reference variable*** is a variable that refers to another variable, called the referent ([§9.2.6](variables.md#926-reference-parameters)).
 A reference variable is a local variable declared with the `ref` modifier.

-A reference variable stores a *variable_reference* (§9.6) to its referent and not the value of its referent.
-When a reference variable is used where a value is required its referent's value is returned; similarly when a reference variable is the target of an assignment it is the referent which is assigned to.
+A reference variable stores a *variable_reference* ([§9.6](variables.md#96-atomicity-of-variable-references)) to its referent and not the value of its referent.
+When a reference variable is used where a value is required its referent’s value is returned; similarly when a reference variable is the target of an assignment it is the referent which is assigned to.
 The variable to which a reference variable refers, i.e. the stored *variable_reference* for its referent, can be changed using a ref assignment (`= ref`).

 > *Example:* The following example demonstrates a local reference variable whose referent is an element of an array:
 >